 Request personal days in writing to the DCE prior to the clinical experience.
 The DCE will consult with the SCCE/CI to determine if the request can be approved.
+If approved, the student may still need to make up any days lost.

-- Dress professionally and abide by the dress code of the academic program and the clinical facility.
+• Dress professionally and abide by the dress code of the academic program and the clinical facility.
 (See Appendix One for Dress Code) The student must clarify any questions regarding the dress code with the SCCE/CI prior to starting the clinical experience.
-If there are any questions about the appropriateness of the attire, a lab coat should be worn. - Wear the name badge provided by the Program and any additional identification required by the clinical facility. - Introduce self to the patient and clinical or hospital staff as PT student, using full name.
+If there are any questions about the appropriateness of the attire, a lab coat should be worn.

+- Wear the name badge provided by the Program and any additional identification required by the clinical facility. - Introduce self to the patient and clinical or hospital staff as a PT student, using full name.
 Acknowledge the patients' right to refuse treatment. - Prepare adequately for the clinical experience, including case studies, in-services, and any other additional assigned "homework".
 The clinical experience should NOT be considered a VACATION from school, but an advanced learning experience.
-Students are expected to complete all assignments given by the SCCE/CI and to prepare for in-services in a timely manner. - Present a minimum of one in-service /project/case-study during each Long Clinical Experience.
-The student may be required by the clinical facility to do additional in-services.
-An In-service Report form should be submitted to the DCE with the other evaluation materials at the end of the LCE in which it was presented.
-Complete at least one reflection paper and survey on Inter-disciplinary Interactions while on each SCE. - Establish access to resource material while in the clinical setting to support and guide his/her clinical decision making, including texts, lecture materials, articles, and in-service materials.

-• Take responsibility for his/her clinical learning experience.
+Students are expected to complete all assignments given by the SCCE/CI and to prepare for in-services in a timely manner. - Complete all required assignments as per course syllabi. - Student is required to have access to EXXAT, CANVAS, any Internet programs used by the school while in the clinic. - Take responsibility for his/her clinical learning experience.

 Make good use of "free time" by reading information pertaining to the clinical setting, preparing for his/her in-service, or with the permission of the CI, observe other clinicians and healthcare professionals involved with patient care.

 • Abide by the safety policy of the facility.

 Safety policies should be covered during the student orientation of each facility.
 If safety policies are not covered the student is required to seek out this information.

 • Practice in a safe manner and adhere to legal and ethical standards.

 Under no circumstance is the student to treat a patient without a physical therapist in the building.
 If the physical therapist has stepped out of the building for any reason, the student is not to start or continue treatment of any patient, even if directed to do so by the CI.
 If this situation occurs the DCE should be notified immediately.